 Under the supervision of Alvin Weinberg in the 1960s, Oak Ridge National Laboratory built an experimental MSR that ran successfully for four years.
 Weinberg realized early on that MSRs were the ideal type of reactor for civilian use because they cannot melt down.
 He was eventually fired by the Nixon administration for this advocacy.

 In the 2000s, then NASA engineer Kirk Sorenson, who was tasked with figuring out how to power a station on the moon, found that MSRs were the best solution.
-He also realized that MSRs are a great solution on earth.
+He also realized that MSRs are a great solution on Earth too.
 His tireless advocacy for MSRs has generated much interest.